What is the Best Way to Go from Phuket Airport to my Hotel?

 These are estimated times provided by Smart Bus.
 Knowing the traffic in Phuket, we suspect they are somewhat optimistic!

-6. Airport Bus Phuket
+5. Airport Bus

 (Only goes from Phuket Airport to Phuket Town)

 The Airport Bus Phuket has been quietly around for years, but not many travellers ride it as it doesn’t go to any beach.
 It only goes from Phuket Airport to the old Phuket Town bus terminal.
 The ride costs 100 baht only and lasts 1h30 as bus stops at eight stations along the way.
+The Airport bus departs every hour from 5 a.m. to 7 p.m. from Phuket old bus terminal (not far from Royal Phuket City hotel).